joseio/GH-Site-CodeSimilarity/index.md

 ###### Research Questions

-1. Does our approach cluster submissions by algorithm implementations with a low false positive rate?
+1. Does our approach cluster submissions by algorithm implementations with a low false-positive rate?
-2. Does our approach cluster more faithfully than AST-based approaches?
+2. Does clustering by both PCs and RVs produce less false-positives than clustering by just PCs?